 The California State University prepares more of California’s P-12 teachers than all other institutions combined — and nearly 8 percent of the nation’s teachers.
 In preparing educators, CSU is a leader in the state and nation in the quality of its programs, the focus on diversity, and the emphasis on K-12 partnerships.
-Teacher Education and Public School Programs’ Vision, Mission, and Core Values:
+Educator Preparation and Public School Programs’ Vision, Mission, and Core Values:

 Equity and Excellence in Educator Preparation (E3).